hoytech/quadrable/README.md

 #### Batched Gets

-Although the benefit isn't quite as important as batched updates, Quadrable also supports batched gets.
+Although the benefit isn't quite as significant as in the update case, Quadrable also supports batched gets.
 This allows us to retrieve multiple values from the DB in a single tree traversal.

 So instead of: